bcgov/aries-vcr/docs/IndyCat-REST-Hooks.md

 There are 3 subscription types supported:

 - New - notification for any new credential (i.e. newly registered organization) of a specific type
-- Stream - any updates for a specific stream - organization (by topic id) and type
+- Stream - any updates for a specific stream - organization (by Topic) and type
 - Topic - any updates for a specific organization (Topic)

 Interested parties must first register, which creates an ID and password they use to manage their subscriptions.
 They can then add and remove subscriptions.